One Step to Efficient Synthetic Data

 An idealized version of our algorithm works as follows: given $\thx$ computed from the original dataset, we first sample the seeds $\omega_1,\ldots, \omega_n\iid P$, and then while holding $\omega_1,\ldots, \omega_n$ fixed, solve for the value $\theta^*$ which satisfies:

 thereby ensuring that the new sample has the same value of $\hat\theta$ as the original sample $\ul X$.
-Finally, we can produce our synthetic data $Y_i = X_{\theta^*}(\omega_i)$, which can be published for disclosure control or used for statistical inference.
+Finally, we can produce our synthetic data $Y_i = X_{\theta^*}(\omega_i)$.
 This idealized version has been previously employed when the statistic $\thx$ is a \emph{sufficient statistic}, and used mainly for the task of hypothesis testing \citep{lindqvist2005monte,lindqvist2007conditional,lindqvist2013exact,lillegard1999exact,engen1997stochastic,lillegard1999exact,taraldsen2018conditional}.
-However, when there is no low dimensional sufficient statistic, or when there does not exist an exact solution to Equation \eqref{eq:thetaStar}, such as in Example \ref{ex:noSolution}, the previous work is inapplicable.
+There are many settings where an exact solution to \eqref{eq:thetaStar} exists, such as location-scale families (Example \ref{ex:locationScale}). { However, in general it may be challenging to find an exact solution to Equation \eqref{eq:thetaStar}, and a solution may not even exist.}